CharliePalm/Francis/README.md

 Requirements for creating your formula() function:

-1. All if blocks must have an else block.
-2. Using let is prohibited.
-You are allowed to define NOTION FRIENDLY constants (such as strings and numbers) to improve readability.
-Arrays are not allowed.
+1. Using let is prohibited.
+You are allowed to define NOTION FRIENDLY constants (such as strings and numbers) to improve readability, but all must be defined with the const keyword
-3. Trailing commas are not allowed.
+2. Trailing commas are not allowed
-4. Ternary operators are not allowed but will be in a future release.
+3. Ternary operators are not currently allowed but will be in a future release
-5. Empty if blocks are not allowed.
-This includes if blocks that define a constant.
+4. Empty if blocks are not allowed
-6. Loops are not allowed
+5. Loops are not allowed
-7. Function parameters are forbidden
+6. Function parameters are forbidden
-8. Global variables are forbidden
+7. Global variables are forbidden

 Aside from these exceptions, if typescript compiles you should be good to go.